The Dark Overlord (hacker group)

 The Dark Overlord (also known as the TDO) is an international hacker organization which garnered significant publicity through cybercrime extortion of high-profile targets and public demands for ransom to prevent the release of confidential or potentially embarrassing documents.

 The group gained its initial notoriety through the sale of stolen medical records on TheRealDeal, a darkweb marketplace.
 Major targets for the group included the extortion of Netflix, which resulted in the leak of unreleased episodes of the series Orange Is the New Black, and Disney.

 In 2017, the group broke its trend of hacking and extortion, and began a series of terror-based attacks starting with the Columbia Falls school district in Montana.
 The group sent life-threatening text messages to students and their parents, demanding payment to prevent the murder of children.
 These attacks forced the closure of more than 30 schools across multiple school districts, resulting in more than 15,000 students being home from school for an entire week.
-During a senate committee hearing Senator Steve Daines (MO) referred to these attacks as "unprecedented".
+During a senate committee hearing Senator Steve Daines (MT) referred to these attacks as "unprecedented".

 On December 31, 2018, TDO announced the Lloyd's of London and Silverstein Properties "9/11 Papers" hack on Twitter, with thousands of incriminating documents to be released in stages unless US$2,000,000 in bitcoin were paid.

-TDOL was subsequently banned from many social media platforms including Twitter, Reddit, Pastebin and removed from the front end of an uncensorable blockchain called Steem/Hive.
-Platforms unrelated to TDOL such as www.hpub.org also had their social media accounts eliminated or followers deleted for serving as mirrors of TDOL hacked documents.
-As of January 12, 2019, the bitcoin blockchain explorer revealed that less than 1% of the ransom had been paid and the payment sources may have been 9/11 researchers, not the targets of the hack.
-As a result, TDOL continues to release encrypted files and their private keys to the public in stages.
-TDO claims the documents contain information that challenges the official account of 9/11.
-Though it's unclear if any of that information actually exists.
+TDO was subsequently banned from many social media platforms including Twitter, Reddit, Pastebin and removed from the front end of an uncensorable blockchain called Steemit.
+Platforms unrelated to TDO such as www.hpub.org also had their social media accounts eliminated or followers deleted for serving as mirrors of TDO hacked documents.